fcortesbio/make-all-repo-private/README.md

     ./all-private.sh
     ```

-    Make sure to have some coffee prepared ☕
+☕ You might want to have some coffee ready — especially if you have a long list of repos.